dayjs/dayjs-website/docs/query/is-a-dayjs.md

 title: Is a Dayjs
 ---

-Returns a `boolean` indicating whether a variable is a dayjs object or not.
+This indicates whether a variable is a Day.js object or not.

 ```js
 dayjs.isDayjs(dayjs()) // true